Recap / Glee S 1 E 1 Pilot

 Cut to him on stage with the rest of New Directions, singing some Grease with Rachel.
 Unfortunately, Rachel, so happy at having a stage partner, invokes the crazy eyes; we even get a POV shot of both of them and the poor boy looks terrified whist Rachel is clearly smitten with him.
 Mercedes, invoking her Catch Phrase

 (Hell to the No!) for the first time, steps up and decries her lack of spotlight.
 Kurt calms her down by saying it's one song.
 Will hangs his head at how little his team is working, resorting to asking his wife for help.
 This happens when they're in their craft room, doing a puzzle.
 Will brings up wanting to take ND to Akron, specifically to Carmel High to visit their glee club, "Vocal Adrenaline".
 Terri asks how much it will cost, reminding Will of the financial strain just running glee has put them in — until Will tells her that he knows she spends her paychecks on frivolous purchases, even while she blames him for not having money, pressuring him again to quit teaching.
-However, she diverts from the argument a-brewing to shine a light on something that will get Will to drop it, for now, calling him out for wanting to relive his glory days, a problem that is implied to be the base for his more dubious decisions.
+However, she diverts from the argument a-brewing to shine a light on something that will get Will to drop it, for now, calling him out for wanting to relive his glory days, a problem that is implied to be the base for his more dubious decisions, a trait that will be underlying for the bulk of the series.

 In the teacher's lounge, Ken is shredding while Emma is staring at Will putting up a chaperone sheet.
 Emma promptly signs it (after wiping down the attached pencil).
 On the field, Ken is ripping Finn a new one for wanting to go with ND.
 Puck asks what's up, so Finn, demonstrating a considerable lack of knowledge of anatomy, claims it's to help Carole recover from prostate surgery.